RoySegall/gizra.com/src/_posts/2018-01-07-elm-related-types.md

     There were no fathers in our app's data model.

 Yet, a `Mother` and a `Child` clearly have a lot in common as well.
-For this reason, it sometimes felt natural to write functions that could accept.
+For this reason, it sometimes felt natural to write functions that could accept either.
 So, in those cases, it was a little awkward for them to be separate types.
 Something was needed to express a relationship between the two types.